ruby/rdoc/RI.md

 ### `--no-list`

-Option `--no-list` (the default) specifies that a list of class and module names is not to be output.
+Option `--no-list` (the default) specifies that a list of class and module names is not to be displayed.

 ### `--no-list-doc-dirs`

-Option `--no-list-doc-dirs` (the default) specifies that the list of documentation directories is not to be output.
+Option `--no-list-doc-dirs` (the default) specifies that the list of documentation directories is not to be displayed.

 See {ri Source Directories}[rdoc-ref:RI.md@ri+Source+Directories].